Skip to cookie consent Skip to main content

 You do not need a referral.
 Our centers provide care on a walk-in basis.

-You do not need to be a patient at Mass General Brigham or have a Mass General Brigham doctor to use our urgent care services.
+You do not need to be a patient at Mass General Brigham or have a Mass General Brigham doctor to use our services.

 Our staff is committed to providing safe and efficient care and to seeing each patient as promptly as possible.
 We make every effort to staff our clinics appropriately to keep wait times to a minimum.
 Note that wait times can vary depending on available resources and the number of patients waiting to be seen.

-Urgent care centers and emergency departments welcome all patients to walk-in and be seen without an appointment.
-A patient arriving with a more serious or urgent illness or injury will be seen before those with milder symptoms.
+We welcome all patients to walk-in and be seen without an appointment.
+A patient arriving with a more serious illness or injury will be seen before those with milder symptoms.
 This may result in a patient receiving care out of order and longer than typical wait times for other patients.
 Thank you for understanding.

 Please bring your driver’s license or other forms of identification if you have them.
 Bring valid proof-of-insurance, such as your insurance card if you plan to use health insurance to pay for your visit.